create-juicey-app/juicebox/README.md

 - JUICEBOX_PUBLIC_DIR - serve static assets from a different directory
 - JUICEBOX_PROD_HOST - canonical host for generated links when APP_ENV=production
 - APP_ENV - set to production for prod-only checks

+## Persistence & migrations

+Juicebox stores all mutable metadata (owners, reports, IP bans, admin sessions) in Redis.

+- Point `JUICEBOX_REDIS_URL` (or `REDIS_URL`) at your Redis/Dragonfly instance.
+- Set `JUICEBOX_REDIS_PREFIX` if you want to isolate keys per deployment (defaults to `juicebox`).
+- The admin key still lives on disk (`admin_key.json`) so you can rotate it manually if needed.

+On startup the server will migrate any legacy JSON files into Redis the first time it sees empty keys.
+Once migrated, the JSON files are no longer written to, and Redis is treated as the source of truth.
+This lets you roll back easily (JSON files stay on disk) while giving you the durability and concurrency benefits of a real key-value store.

 ## Frontend (will be deprecated)